If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 Google Voice only allows one number per Google account, so to use multiple numbers on one phone, you’d need to manage them through separate Google accounts.

 Some users report sound quality issues when using Google Voice, such as frequent dropped calls, echoes, and delays.
-When Google is not working due to these issues and other limitations, many businesses look for another phone solution.
+When Google Voice is not working due to these issues and other limitations, many businesses look for another phone solution.

 While Google Voice continues to function and receive basic updates, its pace of development is slower compared to other VoIP solutions.
 If you’re looking for more advanced features and regular improvements that can take more work off your team’s plate, you should go with another business phone option.